3 Jun 2025

 Spam emails now account for almost half of all email traffic worldwide – and incredibly, the industry is extremely profitable.
 Billions of dollars are earned each year from spam: the fake pharmaceuticals industry is particularly lucrative, as are get-rich-quick schemes and dodgy affiliate marketing.
 While the vast majority of us delete without reading, enough individuals do enough to ensure that the industry is successful.

 However, many technology companies have implemented more intelligent filters than ever before, some utilizing AI and machine learning technology to filter out harmful messages.
-But spammers are ingenious, and as always, they are likely to find ways through.
+However, spammers are ingenious, and as always, they are likely to find ways through.
 But isn’t it amusing how some of the things that irritate us the most about the internet sometimes originate from the most innocent intentions?

 So the next time you sigh and delete ten unread messages offering “guaranteed wealth” or “miracle skin serums,” take a moment to remember Gary Thuerk.
 He didn’t invent the spam the world knows, but he inadvertently unleashed Pandora’s inbox.
 His curiosity and creativity unleashed something that no one could control, including himself.
+And just like that, it ended up making internet marketing history.

 The origins of the first spam email aren’t simply a fun tech trivia fact.
 It’s a potent reminder of how every innovation — good or bad — begins with a single, audacious idea.
 Occasionally, that notion flouts the rules.
 Sometimes, it piles up in your inbox.
-But every now and then … it changes the world.
+But every now and then … it changes the world

 Leave a Reply